gr-yb/yugabyte-differential-backup/differential-backup.md

 ## Restores

-Restores for differential backups leverage the current distributed backup functionality but instead of copying directories it copies files.
+Restores for differential backups leverage the current distributed backup functionality but instead of copying directories differential backup restores copy files.

 The process is to retrieve the manifest from the user selected snapshot, get the manifest,  and iterate through the files in the manifest copying the files.
 The post-processing once files are copied is the same as is done by the [yb_backup.py](https://github.com/yugabyte/yugabyte-db/blob/master/managed/devops/bin/yb_backup.py) program.